-There are mainly two methods which are used to determine the regulation of voltage of a smooth cylindrical rotor type alternators.
-They are named as direct load test method and indirect methods of voltage regulation.
-The indirect method is further classified as Synchronous Impedance Method, Ampere-turn Method and Zero Power Factor Method.
+There are mainly two methods that are used to determine the regulation of voltage of smooth cylindrical rotor type alternators.
+They are named as a direct load test method and indirect methods of voltage regulation.
+The indirect method is further classified as Synchronous Impedance Method, Ampere-turn Method, and Zero Power Factor Method.

 Direct Load Test

 The alternator runs at synchronous speed, and its terminal voltage is adjusted to its rated value V. The load is varied until the Ammeter and Wattmeter indicate the rated values at the given power factor.
-The load is removed, and the speed and the field excitation are kept constant.
-The value of the open circuit and no load voltage is recorded.
+The load is removed, the speed and the field excitation are kept constant.
+The value of the open circuit and no-load voltage is recorded.

-It is also found from the percentage voltage regulation and is given by the equation shown below.
+It can be also found from the percentage voltage regulation and is given by the equation shown below: